bguiz/por-mundo/README.md

     where "regular people" means those who do not own/ control a corporation or otherwise have access to a lot of capital and resources

+## Desired outcomes

+- Foster an active user base of users who
+  - Care about Earth, and want to mitigate or reverse the damage that we have done to it
+  - Are willing to take action themselves on a weekly basis
+  - Share their actions beyond the scope of this system, e.g., on social media
+- Create "influencers" or ambassadors for people who do things for the earth
+- Reach a 3.5% penetration rate in in as many regions as possible around the world

 ## Licence

 GPL-3.0